 Falls can lead to fractures and trauma, leading to hospital stays and physical disabilities.
 Many elderly people are afraid of falling, so prevention is key to helping them live life independently and to its fullest.

-Senior care providers, such as Encompass Senior Solutions, offer expert advice on what to do if and when your elderly loved one falls.
-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.
+Senior care providers, such as Physicians Choice Private Duty, offer expert advice on what to do if and when your elderly loved one falls.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.

 If you are concerned your elderly loved one is at risk fall falling and they live in the Omaha, Nebraska area, contact us today.